GHANA

 Our current priorities in Ghana

-We continue to work with government and hospital partners integrate eye health care into Ghana’s primary health care system.
+We continue to work with government and hospital partners to integrate eye health care into Ghana’s primary health care system.

 How can you help